sajadmh/google-sheets-wordle/README.md

 });
 ```

-Finally, we will loop through the row's squares and set a background color for each square.
+Finally, we will loop through the spreadsheet row's squares and set a background color for each square.
 If the first object in the `row` array is a match, the first square will turn green.
 If it's valid, it will turn yellow.
 If it's invalid, it will turn gray.

 Due to the spreadsheet's design, the squares go from column K to column AU.
 There are 9 columns we need to jump from square to square, going from left to right.